Industrial Court of Uganda

 11 January 2019

-Extension granted to file reply despite administrative oversight; applicant ordered to pay costs.
+Extension to file reply granted despite defective internal service; applicant ordered to pay costs for negligence.

 10 January 2019